ClojureBridge/curriculum/outline/setup.md

 Next, go back to the Leiningen Windows installer site and download the file linked as "leiningen-win-installer."
 Run this executable and follow the "Detailed installation" section at the Leiningen Windows Installer site.
 At the end of the installation, leave "Run a Clojure REPL" checked before you click "Finish."
 If a terminal window opens that looks like the one on the Leiningen Windows installer site, then you are good to go.

-## Installing Lighttable
+## Installing LightTable

-First, go to the [Light Table site](http://www.lighttable.com/).
-On the page there, you should see a set of buttons that have download links for Light Table for your operating system.
+First, go to the [LightTable site](http://www.lighttable.com/).
+On the page there, you should see a set of buttons that have download links for LightTable for your operating system.
 Again, if you are running Linux, you know which to download and you can figure it out.

 ![LightTable downloads](img/light-table-download.png)